jorgeavelar/nexoos_guide/git/README.md

 git branch --delete <branch-name>
 ```

-Mark the merge request as merged on `code.locaweb.com.br`.
+Mark the pull request as merged on `https://github.com/NexoosBR`.